molikkidd/molikkidd.github.io/index.md

 * The instructor told us to get comfortable with using the terminal and command line a lot more because its more effecient to work from the command line.
 It involves less steps especially if you know where everything is.

-The goal is to repitiously use the command line basics to move around the computer and I have outlined some basic responses to use.
+The goal is to repitiously use the command line basics to move around the computer and I have outlined some basic commands to use.

     1. `cd / cd ../`
         - will change the directory or file